 - What kinds of innovation drove them to success?

-- Are those innovations applicable to your industry?
+- If those innovations are applicable to your industry and company?

-- What could you do in the same way to create a market opportunity?
+- What could you replicate in your business to create a market opportunity?

 - Love your company